-During the financial year ended 31 March 2015, internal audit visits were carried out based on the approved audit plan and the findings of the internal audit, including the recommended corrective actions, were presented directly to the Audit Committee.
-In addition, follow up review was conducted to ensure that corrective actions have been implemented on a timely manner.
-Based on the internal audit reviews conducted, none of the weaknesses noted have resulted in any material losses, contingencies or uncertainties that would require separate disclosure in this annual report.
+During the financial year ended 31 March 2016, internal audits were carried out in accordance with the risk based internal audit plan approved by the Audit Committee.
+The business processes reviewed were delivery management and logistics operations of the land transportation division, and human resources management of both land and marine transportation division.
+The results of the audit reviews were discussed with Senior Management and subsequently, the audit findings, including the recommendations for improvement were reported to the Audit Committee at the quarterly meetings.
+In addition, follow up reviews on previous audit areas were also carried out to ensure that corrective actions have been implemented in a timely manner and the results of the follow up reviews were also reported to the Audit Committee in the quarterly meetings.

+Based on the internal audit review conducted, none of the weaknesses noted have resulted in any material losses, contingencies or uncertainties that would require separate disclosure in the annual report.

+Total professional fees paid for outsourcing of internal audit function for the year ended 31 March 2016 was RM45,000.